jmsmkn/argjam.com/README.md

-# AndreaMetJames
+# argjam.com
-The content for our wedding website
+The content for our USA wedding website